filodb/FiloDB/README.md

 FiloDB offers an improved accuracy `histogram_max_quantile` function designed to work with a max column from the source.
 If clients are able to send the max value captured during a window, then we can report more accurate upper quantiles (ie 99%, 99.9%, etc.) that do not suffer from clipping.

+### Step & Lookback PromQL Improvements

+The value provided within square brackets in the Range Vector Selector expression of the PromQL expression is commonly known as "range" or "lookback".
+It indicates how far behind each instant the query engine will lookback to normalize the value for any given instant.

+**Problem 1:** PromQL has an important gotcha on range value.
+Hard coded lookback can yield to queries with unintended effects.
+Lets consider the expression `rate(foo[5m])`.
+The result of this query would have completely different meanings with different step values.
+Since step parameter typically is not controlled by user (as in Grafana), it can have silent negative effects.
+For example, if lookback becomes smaller than step because longer time range was chosen, then query silently drops samples.

+To alleviate this, we introduce a new range notation where lookback can be specified as a multiple of step.
+The notation `[1i]` would cause lookback to be 1 times step.
+Notation `[2i]` would make lookback as 2 times step and so on.
+This feature is in alignment with [MetricsQL](https://github.com/VictoriaMetrics/VictoriaMetrics/wiki/MetricsQL) FiloDB approach to solving this.

+This notation will help users who do not know what range value to use in their queries.
+The `[1i]` should be a good default for all queries.
+2 or more times step can be used when smoothing is needed.

+**Problem 2:** There is yet another gotcha that we solve.
+If step == lookback, lookback windows in consecutive instants become adjacent and non-overlapping.
+In the case of cumulative counters, where rate or increase is used, this can still yield to wrong results.
+The increase or decrease between the adjacent windows would be omitted from the query.

+The solution that we have adopted to solve this is to extend the lookback window by the publish interval of the time series.
+The padding is done if the publish interval is supplied.
+The publish interval is supplied as an internal `_step_` tag within the time series tags.
+The intent here is to make it better over time. by making it a first class column in the partition key schema.

+Important to note that the lookback padding happens **only** if step multiple notation was used in the PromQL expression.
+If a fixed range was used in the query, that value will be honored as such.
+This way, backward compatibility will always be retained.

+Examples
+* `sum_over_time(foo[5i])` with step = 10s will be equivalent to `sum_over_time(foo[50s])` , thus lookback = 5 * 10s
+* `sum_over_time(foo[1i])` with step = 10s will be equivalent to `sum_over_time(foo[10s])` , thus lookback = 1 * 10s
+* `rate(foo[1i])` with step = 60s and publishInterval = 10s will be equivalent to `rate(foo[70s])`, thus
+lookback = 1 * 60s + 10s.
+Publish interval is padded when both counter functions and step-factor notation is used.

 ### Using the FiloDB HTTP API

 Please see the [HTTP API](doc/http_api.md) doc.